-Besides those first precious few precious reviews, focus on three areas: book cover, blurb, and categories.
+Besides those first precious few precious reviews, focus on three areas: book cover, book description, and categories.

-Humans are impulsive creatures, so the thumbnail of your book’s cover on the product page should grab their attention.
+Humans are impulsive creatures, so the thumbnail of your new book cover on the product page should grab their attention.
 Do not skimp on this; if so, you’ll lose a significant amount of potential readers before they ever make it to your page.

 Placing your ebook in the right category is also important.
 As mentioned above, people like to browse, so list it in as many categories as possible.
 Amazon says you can only list two, but if you email them and ask, they may put you in as much as seven.

 For short stories in particular, look to the “short reads” categories.
 These are reserved for books that generally take less than a few hours to read, and they usually have their own set of super fans.
 Although you can list your ebook in the main categories, if someone buys your book expecting it to be longer than it is, you could get a negative review.

 Finally, take some time with the book description.
 Make it short, punchy, and highlight the one major conflict or theme in the story.
 Ask questions, create curiosity — all the major best practices of good copywriting.

 While gaining passive income from your short stories is great, there are other things you can do to earn money.
 Best of all, they’re mutually beneficial to your book, so the more you do, the more it all increases.

 Once you get enough short stories in your arsenal, release a collection.
 Full-length novelists do this all the time by creating box sets of 3-4 books in a series.
 The total word count can reach half a million, or even more.